jigoshop/jigoshop/readme.txt

 3. Upload the `/jigoshop/` folder to the `/wp-content/plugins/` folder on your site
 4. Visit the plugins page in WordPress Admin to activate the Jigoshop plugin

-You can also navigate to our <a href="http://forum.jigoshop.com/kb/getting-started/installation">more in-depth installation or upgrade</a> guides.
+You can also navigate to the <a href="http://forum.jigoshop.com/kb/getting-started/installation">more in-depth installation or upgrade</a> guides.

 = Setting up Jigoshop =